 On the remote control, there are four Source buttons.
-Use them to switch between equipment connected to the port identified on each button (The EasyMP button does not work with the PowerLite 1720/1730W.)
+Use them to switch between equipment connected to the port identified on each button, or to use EasyMP.

 After you select a source, the screen goes dark for a moment before the image appears.